chromium/ballista/docs/explainer.md

   This allows the user to choose that site as a target when choosing to "share" from a native Android app, or from a requester site.

-Web Actions is all about helping web applications become first-class apps on desktop and mobile, interoperating with native apps and the underlying local file system, as well as with each other.
+Ballista is all about helping web applications become first-class apps on desktop and mobile, interoperating with native apps and the underlying local file system, as well as with each other.